Using direct payments to employ a PA

 Ask your local authority for a list of home care agencies in your area.

-Self-employed personal assistants
+Contact you local authority (GOV.UK) Self-employed personal assistants

 It may be possible to recruit a self-employed personal assistant.
 This means the PA is responsible for paying their own tax and National Insurance.